Tommy Vercetti: Concept and design

 Tommy Vercetti first appears wearing a teal Hawaiian shirt, jeans, and white sneakers.
 He is offered more wardrobe options as the game progresses.
-Tommy, in several ways, exhibits characteristics of fictional drug lord Tony Montana from the 1983 film Scarface.
-This coincides with the heavy themes and appearance of the movie that has been implemented into Vice City.
-The interplay between Tommy and Lance Vance was crafted to be similar to the relationship of Miami Vices Sonny Crockett and Ricardo Tubbs.
+Tommy, in several ways, exhibits the characteristics of fictional drug lord Tony Montana from the 1983 film Scarface; this coincides with the heavy themes and appearance of the film that were implemented into Vice City.
+The interplay between Tommy and Lance Vance was crafted to be similar to the relationship between Miami Vices Sonny Crockett and Ricardo Tubbs.

-The team spent time "solving [the] riddle" of a speaking protagonist, a notable departure from Grand Theft Auto IIIs silent protagonist Claude.
-Ray Liotta portrayed protagonist Tommy Vercetti.
+The developers spent time "solving [the] riddle" of a speaking protagonist, a notable departure from Grand Theft Auto IIIs silent protagonist Claude.
+Ray Liotta provided the voice of Tommy Vercetti.
 Liotta described the role as challenging: "You're creating a character that's not there before ...
 It's so intensive".
 When recording the role, the team used blue screen in order to allow Liotta to visualise "how it's gonna move".
 The team ensured that the player felt "real affinity" for Tommy, making the narrative a key development interest.
 Dan Houser described Tommy as "strong and dangerous and prepared to wait for the right opportunity to arrive".
 Director Navid Khonsari found Liotta occasionally difficult to work with.
 "In some sessions he was ... into it, but then sometimes ... he was very dark and couldn't work", said Sam Houser.

 Prior to the release of Vice City, IGN stated that Tommy was likely to "leave the same kind of imprint on kids today that [actor Ray Liotta's] portrayal of Ray Sinclair left on every high school and college kid who saw Something Wild back in 1986."
 They also compared Liotta's portrayal of Tommy to his portrayal of Henry Hill in Goodfellas.
 When asked about his portrayal of Tommy, Liotta stated that "it was hard work."
 He said that "you're pretty much putting yourself in [the game developers'] hands and doing whatever they want so there's not much for you to do creatively."